basarat/demo-typestyle/01-intro/script.md

 TypeStyle is also designed to have a zero config setup.

-* Here the generated CSS is actually getting written a `style` tag that is managed by TypeStyle. (inspect the page and show the style tag in the head).
-Note that this name is derived from the style object and therefore you don't have to worry about coming up with unique css classnames yourself.
+If we go ahead and inspect the div in the dom it has the generated classname as expected.
+This classname is derived from the style object so you don't have to worry about coming up with globally unique names.
+Each style object with the same properties would get the same class name.

-* Because it generates an actual stylesheet, this means that it has the full power of CSS at its disposal.
+Simultaneuously there is a style tag in the document head that is inserted by TypeStyle and contains the relevant CSS.
+Because it generates an actual stylesheet, this means that it has the full power of CSS at its disposal.

-* Notice that since TypeStyle is written in TypeScript you get autocomplete for free.
+* Now if we jump back to the style function, Notice that since TypeStyle is written in TypeScript you get autocomplete for free.
 ```js
 const className = style({
   color: 'darkorange',